Southwest Australia savanna

 The Southwest Australia savanna is an ecoregion in Western Australia.

 Location and description

 The southwest Australia savanna is at the transition between the Mediterranean climate ecoregions of Australia's southwest corner and the deserts and xeric shrublands to the north and inland.
 Much of the area is now converted to wheat-growing.
-The latitude of this region is 8° to 20° on the equator.

 The ecoregion is bounded by the drier Carnarvon xeric shrublands to the north, and the Western Australian Mulga shrublands to the northeast.
 Mediterranean-climate ecoregions lie to the east and south – the Coolgardie woodlands to the east, the Esperance mallee to the southeast, and the Southwest Australia woodlands to the southwest.
 It is bounded on the west by the Indian Ocean.

 The ecoregion contains three Interim Biogeographic Regionalisation for Australia (IBRA) regions – Avon Wheatbelt, Geraldton Sandplains, and Yalgoo.

 Flora

 The ecoregion is part of the Southwest Australia biodiversity hotspot.

 The original habitat consists of savanna dotted with eucalyptus woodland, mallee woodlands and shrublands, and heath.
 Although the more fertile southern areas have now mostly been converted to wheat fields, more original savanna remains in the north of the region where there are more acacia trees than eucalyptus.
 Plants of the region include many wildflowers and trees including the scented Acacia rostellifera.
 The best-preserved area of original habitat is found in and around the multi-colored sandstone gorges of Kalbarri National Park on the Murchison River.